goschtl/zope/zope.app.fssync/trunk/README.txt

     bin/zsync help

 for available commands and further information.
-If you want to see the zsync client in action you can run the demo application
+If you want to see the zsync client in action you can run the demo application:

     bin/demo -fg

-Add a 'demo' folder and some files within this folder via the ZMI.
-After that run
+Open http://localhost:8080/manage in your browser and login with ``zsync`` as your username and password.
+Add a ``demo`` folder with some files via the ZMI.
+After that run the command line client for an initial checkout:

     bin/zsync checkout http://zsync:zsync@localhost:8080/demo ./parts/checkout

-Edit a file in the checkout directory and run
+Edit one of the files in the checkout directory and commit the changes:

     bin/zsync commit ./parts/checkout